-Indiana University-Purdue University Fort Wayne is committed to providing quality education for our students.
-We utilize a variety of learning assessment and evaluation processes to determine the effectiveness of our academic programs and service units as a whole.
+IPFW is committed to providing quality education for its students.
+We use a variety of learning assessment and evaluation processes to determine the effectiveness of our academic programs and service units as a whole.
 These processes are also important to you because they provide an opportunity for you to tell us how well we are meeting your needs.
 Learning is assessed by measuring your satisfaction with IPFW and by reviewing products of your work that demonstrate what you know and can do as a consequence of your graduate education.
 For example, you may be asked periodically to give us feedback about the quality of academic services via a questionnaire.
 You may also be asked to submit anonymous samples of your course work and to participate in focus groups.
 We use the information collected to refine the curriculum, ensuring that your learning objectives, and those of the academic units, are met.